oscarsernarosero/blockchain/README.md

 -Elliptic Curve Cryptography (secp256k1)

--Transactions

--Bip32

--Bip39

--Accounts
+- Transactions

+- Bip32

+- Bip39

+- Bip44

+- Accounts

--Segwit Compliant
+- Segwit Compliant

--Multi-signature
+- Multi-signature

-Some of the code here comes from the book Programming Bitcoin, so a share of the credit goes to Jimmy Song (the author of the great book).
+Some of the code here comes from the book "Programming Bitcoin", so a share of the credit goes to Jimmy Song (the author of this great book).

 ### General Description of Current Version

-The current version of the wallet is a wallet for the testnet network.
+The current version of the project is a wallet for the testnet network.
 It is intended for individual use, however a company version is on its way.
 The general features will be discussed next:

 #### Security: